jangerritha/CycleIK/README.md

 poses X is inferenced by either the MLP or GAN to obtain the batch of joint angles Θ. The joint angles are transformed back to Cartesian space X by the FK(Θ) function to be evaluated by the multi-objective function under constraints L.*

+### Contributing

+If you find a bug, create a GitHub issue, or even better, submit a pull request.
+Similarly, if you have questions, simply post them as GitHub issues.

+I look forward to seeing what the community does with these models!

+### Credit